Passmore Williamson: Jane Johnson

 Judge John K. Kane charged Williamson with contempt of court for not revealing the location of Johnson and her children, but he literally did not know it, as Still had not told him.
 (This was common practice among the Vigilance Committee, to protect members and fugitives.)
 Williamson responded, noting that Johnson was not legally a fugitive under the circumstances of the case, as Wheeler had voluntarily brought her into the state, where she had the freedom to decide if she wanted to leave slavery.

 Kane judged Williamson in violation of the Fugitive Slave Law of 1850, which required even citizens of free states to cooperate in returning fugitive slaves to their owners.
 He had dismissed an affidavit from Jane Johnson, attesting that she had not been forcibly abducted but chose to go, as "immaterial and irrelevant."

 Like Williamson, commentators noted that Johnson could not properly be considered as a "fugitive slave" as she had gained freedom while in Pennsylvania, in accordance with its law.
 She had not reached the state after escaping from slavery, violating laws of the South, and traveling to the North.
 What many perceived as expansion of the Fugitive Slave Act by Kane outraged many people.
 Known as a Democrat, he was believed to be sympathetic to Wheeler for his property rights, and had earlier had confrontations with Williamson over slavery law.

 Williamson served 100 days between July 27 and November 3, 1855, in Moyamensing Prison.
 His case attracted extensive press coverage, as northern publications spread the story throughout the country.
 "Friends comfortably furnished his cell," where he essentially held court.
 While imprisoned, he received numerous letters and several hundred visitors, including African-American abolitionists Frederick Douglass and Harriet Tubman, both former slaves who had escaped from the South.
-These are attested in his visitor book, which is held by the Chester County Historical Society.
+These are attested in his visitor book, which is held by the Chester County History Center.
 Lucretia Mott noted that his imprisonment was extremely helpful to the cause, and said that his father Thomas Williamson was "only afraid Passmore will come out of Prison too soon." supporters of Williamson pressed Judge Kane for his release.